Here's a function from a real codebase. Names changed, pain preserved:

 return_exceptions=True

 ) Handlers run concurrently.
 If the notification handler fails, subscription service still processes.
-Failures are isolated — one broken subscriber doesn't take down the entire chain.
+Failures are isolated.
+One broken subscriber doesn't take down the entire chain.

 The one rule you can't break